mozilla/data-docs/src/cookbooks/retention.md

-Given a dataset in Spark, we can construct a field `retention_period` that uses `submission_date_s3` to determine the period to which a ping belongs (i.e. if a user created their profile on April 1st, all pings submitted between April 8th and April 14th are assigned to week 1).
+Given a dataset in Spark, we can construct a field `retention_period` that uses `submission_date` to determine the period to which a ping belongs (i.e. if a user created their profile on April 1st, all pings submitted between April 8th and April 14th are assigned to week 1).
 1-week retention can then be simplified to the percent of users with a 1 value for `retention_period`, 2-week retention simplifies to the percent of users with a 2 value for `retention_period`, ..., etc. Note that each retention period is independent of the others, so it is possible to have higher 2-week retention than 1-week retention (especially during holidays).

 First let's map 1, 2, ..., N week retention the the amount of days elapsed after the anchor point: